Darth Vader actor David Prowse has died aged 85

 — Mike Ling (@MikeLingPilot) November 29, 2020

+Mark Hamill shared one of the most famous scenes in film history with Prowse while playing the role of Luke Skywalker, and was one of many to pay tribute this morning.
+The actor tweeted: “So sad to hear David Prowse has passed.
+He was a kind man & much more than Darth Vader.

+“Actor-Husband-Father-Member of the Order of the British Empire-3 time British Weightlifting Champion & Safety Icon the Green Cross Code Man.
+He loved his fans as much as they loved him.”

-Carl Weathers, who currently plays Greef Karga in the Star Wars-spinoff series The Mandalorian, paid tribute to Prowse on Twitter, writing that his “stature contributed so much to Darth Vader’s legend.”
+Carl Weathers, who currently plays Greef Karga in the Star Wars-spinoff series The Mandalorian, said that Prowse’s “stature contributed so much to Darth Vader’s legend.”

+So sad to hear David Prowse has passed.
+He was a kind man & much more than Darth Vader.
+Actor-Husband-Father-Member of the Order of the British Empire-3 time British Weightlifting Champion & Safety Icon the Green Cross Code Man.
+He loved his fans as much as they loved him. #RIP pic.twitter.com/VbDrGu6iBz

 RIP David Prowse.
 That stature contributed so much to Darth Vader’s legend. #BePeace https://t.co/0YWlZVolRV